Dawn Phenomenon and the Somogyi Effect

 How can you tell the difference?

 The Somogyi effect can occur any time you or your child has extra insulin in the body.
-To sort out whether an early morning high blood sugar level is caused by the dawn phenomenon or Somogyi effect, check blood sugar levels around 2 a.m. to 3 a.m. for several nights.
+To sort out whether an early morning high blood sugar level is caused by the dawn phenomenon or Somogyi effect, check blood sugar levels at bedtime, around 2 a.m. to 3 a.m., and at your normal wake-up time for several nights.
+A continuous glucose monitor could also be used throughout the night.

 eMedicineHealth Medical Reference from Healthwise